drojaazu/suddendesu/content/entry/hidden-options-in-niyanpai-and-musoubana/index.md

 ![](img/niyanpai_options.png)

 First off we have a pretty standard options test.
 Get Checksum, interestingly, does nothing.
-The rest is pretty self-explanatory - Sexy Gal allows you to select one of the girls and go through each of their images.
+The rest is pretty self-explanatory: Sexy Gal allows you to select one of the girls and go through each of their images.
 Continue, Ranking and Ending display those screens.
 Event allows you to select the pre-level cutscene for each level.

 Now, most Nichibutsu mahjong games have such a pretty similar menu already available in the dip switches.
 At first I thought that perhaps MAME wasn't emulating some of the switches, assuming they were unused.
-However, in doing some research, I came across [this blog](http://gfront.sblo.jp/archives/201501-1.html), with some beautiful photos of PCBs and flyers.
+However, in doing some research, I came across [this guy's site](http://gfront.sblo.jp/archives/201501-1.html), with some beautiful photos of PCBs and flyers.
 The DIP layout in the image matches what's in MAME, so even if this menu was at one time DIP enabled, it is clearly not meant to be in the final version.

 I did spend some time disassembling, trying to find how it was normally enabled, and I did see some hints towards DIP settings, but I couldn't find anything definitive.
 For now, here's a MAME cheat to enable it: